One to two conferences are held daily throughout the year.

 This recurring series introduces new residents to basic elements of clinical neurology such as the neurologic history, examination, note-writing, safe handoffs and basic localization.
 It also covers the recognition and management of neurologic emergencies such as coma, status epilepticus, stroke, acute vision loss, neuromuscular emergencies and the like.
 July and August each year.

-During the 2013-2014 academic year we will implement a completely new curriculum, which follows an anatomic model and integrates instruction in basic science with clinical sciences.
+Daily noon conferences follow an anatomic model and integrates instruction in basic science with clinical sciences.
 We begin in September with review of the cortical anatomy, stroke mechanisms, classic stroke syndromes, pathology and neuroradiology of stroke and brain cutting.
-From there we move to epilepsy, reviewing cortical organization, cortical layers, anatomy of the hippocampus, seizure mechanisms, introduction to EEG, neuropharmacology of epilepsy and anti-convulsants, etc. From there, we will move to the basal ganglia and movement disorders, brainstem and demyelinating disorders, to spinal cord and the peripheral nervous system.
-Each section will be followed by a Jeopardy to encourage study and reinforce content.
+From there we move to epilepsy, reviewing cortical organization, cortical layers, anatomy of the hippocampus, seizure mechanisms, introduction to EEG, neuropharmacology of epilepsy and anti-convulsants, etc. Then to the basal ganglia and movement disorders, brainstem and demyelinating disorders, to spinal cord and the peripheral nervous system.
+Each section is followed by a Jeopardy or other assessment to encourage study and reinforce content.

 Held October through June, Grand Rounds lectures are presented by faculty, residents and fellows and outside speakers on a wide range of current topics.
 Once a month departmental morbidity and mortality conferences are held.